DHTMLX/docs-todolist/docs/guides/sorting_filtering_tasks.md

 });
 ~~~

-## Filtering tasks
+## Filter tasks

-You can find the tasks that match the specified criteria in 2 ways:
+Find tasks that match the specified criteria in two ways:

-- via the [search bar](../../#toolbar) of Toolbar
+- through the [search bar](../../#toolbar) of the Toolbar

-- through the [`setFilter()`](api/methods/setfilter_method.md) method.
-The method supports the *strict* mode of filtering that allows you to filter tasks by the exact match.
+- through the [`setFilter()`](api/methods/setfilter_method.md) method — supports the *strict* mode for exact-match filtering

+The snippet below filters tasks by a specific hashtag in strict mode:

 ~~~js
 // filter data by the specified rules